 The Highline Trail is a signature hiking trail in North America.
-It departs from Logan Pass and spans 7.6 miles to the historic Granite Park Chalet (built in 1914), this relatively flat trail follows the Continental Divide through the heart of the park.
-With jaw-dropping views of glacier valleys and imposing alpine landscapes, there's moments on the Highline Trail where you don't even want to blink.
+It departs from Logan Pass and spans 7.6 miles to the historic Granite Park Chalet (built in 1914).
+This relatively flat trail follows the Continental Divide through the heart of the park with jaw-dropping views of glacier valleys and imposing alpine landscapes.
+With truly incredible beauty on display throughout, there are plenty of breathtaking moments lining the entire route.

 Within the Many Glacier region of the park, the 5.3-mile hike to the Grinnell Glacier viewpoint offers some of the most iconic scenery in the park.
-Beginning near the banks of Swiftcurrent Lake, with views of the Many Glacier Campground, near the banks of Swiftcurrent Lake.
+The trail starts near one of Glacier's best campgrounds, the Many Glacier Campground, near the banks of Swiftcurrent Lake.
 The first two miles of the hike are fairly level as the trail crosses to the banks of Lake Josephine.

-At 2.1 miles, hikers come across a junction that either continues flat to the aquamarine waters of Lower Grinnell Lake, or begins a steady ascent towards Upper Grinnell Lake and Grinnell Glacier.
-The trail climbs over 1,500 feet in the proceeding 3.2 miles leading to Upper Grinnell Lake as it steadily gains a great vantage point of the glacial valley below.
-Pit toilets are available 0.4 miles from the lake, just before the steepest and final section of trail.
+At 2.1 miles, hikers come across a junction that either continues flat to the aquamarine waters of Lower Grinnell Lake or begins a steady ascent towards Upper Grinnell Lake and Grinnell Glacier.
+The trail climbs over 1,500 feet in the proceeding 3.2 miles leading to Upper Grinnell Lake as it steadily gains an excellent vantage point of the glacial valley below.
+Pit toilets are available 0.4 miles from the lake, just before the steepest and final section of the trail.

 3. Avalanche Lake

-A rocky shoreline dotted with makeshift benches welcomes hikers to Avalanche Lake, providing an iconic spot for a picture with the waterfall-laden Little Matterhorn as a backdrop.
+A rocky shoreline dotted with makeshift benches welcomes hikers to Avalanche Lake.
+Here, an iconic spot for a picture awaits with the waterfall-laden Little Matterhorn as a backdrop.
 Hikers can continue along the west bank of the lake to escape the crowds.

 From toddlers riding in backpacks to senior citizens navigating the trail, numerous types of hikers enjoy the five-mile round trip to Avalanche Lake.
 For an easier adventure in this lush part of the park, the interpretive Trail of the Cedars also shares a trailhead with Avalanche Lake.
 This less-than-a-mile interpretive hike follows a flat, wooden boardwalk and passes through a dense forest of ancient western hemlocks and red cedars.

-Near the end of the trail, hikers encounter vibrant and sensitive alpine meadows before descending into the bowl of Iceberg Lake.
+Hikers encounter vibrant and sensitive alpine meadows near the end of the trail before descending into the bowl of Iceberg Lake.
 Depending on the time of year, the iceberg in Iceberg Lake may have receded.
 Alongside icebergs and alpine meadows, bears and other wildlife are known to be spotted along this route.
 It's a nearly nine-mile round trip to appreciate Iceberg Lake.

 The 3.4-mile moderately flat stretch of trail that connects Dawson and Pitamakan Pass has very mild exposure and astounding views that make you feel on top of the world.
 This area is also commonly frequented by resident marmots.
 Keep your distance from these large furry creatures, and they'll do the same.

 While the roughly seven miles it takes to climb up to either pass is challenging, it's really the downhill in the other direction that creates sore legs after this long day hike.
 Hikers can opt to take a fee-based ferry across Two Medicine Lake to cut down on some miles.

 The 6.4-mile route to Cracker Lake departs from behind the Many Glacier Hotel and navigates through the stunning Cracker Flats area of the park.
-The long stretch of pointed peaks lining this part of the hike are comparable to an alpine wonderland.
+The long stretch of pointed peaks lining this part of the hike is nothing short of an alpine wonderland.

-The aquamarine waters of Cracker Lake are simply mesmerizing, and the surrounding mountain peaks are filled with bands of color and a stark geologic presentation.
+The aquamarine waters of Cracker Lake are also mesmerizing, and the surrounding mountain peaks are filled with bands of color and a stark geologic presentation.
 The trail ascends 1,400 feet to the banks of Cracker Lake, making this bucket-list hiking trail and nearly 13-mile round trip an all-day endeavor.

 Near the banks of the lake are many great spots to grab a snack before heading back to the trailhead.
 Cracker Lake has a reputation as one of the windiest spots in the park, and bringing an extra layer for warmth can help alleviate the chill while hanging out by the shore.

-Constructed in the 1930s by the Civilian Conservation Corps, the Ptarmigan Tunnel is a dynamited passageway that connects two stunning glacial valleys.
-The trail is a popular choice for backpackers heading deep into the park, and day hikers can reach this impressive feat of trail engineering from Many Glacier with a 10.6-mile round trip.
-A demanding day hike with plenty of scenic stops along the way, the route climbs over 2,300 feet to reach the tunnel.
+The Civilian Conservation Corps constructed the Ptarmigan Tunnel in the 1930s, dynamiting this passageway that connects two stunning glacial valleys.
+The trail is a popular choice for backpackers heading deep into the park, and day hikers can reach this impressive feat of trail engineering from the Many Glacier region with a 10.6-mile round trip.

-Most easily accessible from the Chief Mountain Customs Trailhead near the Canadian border, Stoney Indian Pass is an eye-popping backpacking destination within the park's extensive backcountry.
-A popular 27-mile trip includes starting at the Chief Mountain Trailhead, heading up and over Stoney Indian Pass, and ending at the Goat Haunt Ranger Station near Waterton Lake.
+Stoney Indian Pass is an eye-popping backpacking destination within the park's extensive backcountry.
+It's most easily accessible from the Chief Mountain Customs Trailhead near the Canadian border.
+A popular 27-mile trip starts at the Chief Mountain Trailhead before heading up and over Stoney Indian Pass to end at the Goat Haunt Ranger Station near Waterton Lake.

 Every step of this drool-inducing route includes views of outstanding mountain peaks, icy-cold alpine lakes, and numerous tumbling waterfalls splashing hundreds of feet down the mountains.

 Like all backpacking in Glacier National Park, those looking to spend the night and explore Stoney Indian Pass will need to have permits to camp in the backcountry.
-Backcountry permits are allocated between reservations and walk-up availability.
+Backcountry permits are now available online as of the 2023 season.

 Alongside permits, any overnight travelers will need to bring bear precautions, including bear spray and a rope to secure food at designated bear hangs.

-A less-crowded alternative to the Highline Trail at Logan Pass, the Siyeh Pass Trail delivers with a similar caliber of stunning scenery.
-Hikers have the choice between starting at the Piegan Pass or Sunrift Gorge Trailhead, with both trailheads located a couple miles east of Logan Pass.
-The climb up to Siyeh Pass from the Piegan Trailhead involves less miles and climbing, though the 4.6 miles and 2,240 feet of elevation gain to the top is still a challenging endeavor.
+Hikers have the choice between starting at the Piegan Pass or Sunrift Gorge Trailhead, with both trailheads located a couple of miles east of Logan Pass.
+The climb up to Siyeh Pass from the Piegan Trailhead involves fewer miles and climbing, though the 4.6 miles and 2,240 feet of elevation gain to the top is still a challenging endeavor.

 Alongside an abundance of wildflowers and alpine meadows, the Siyeh Pass Trail traverses through the subliminal Preston Park area of Glacier.
 The trail officially ends at the saddle and pass of Mount Siyeh, where hikers can head back on the same 4.6 miles they came or descend the 5.5 miles to Sunrift Gorge.
 Alongside human hikers, bears are also known to congregate along this popular trail.

-For a less crowded place to hike in Glacier, any trail departing from the northwest Bowman Lake area of the park offers remote surroundings and equally stunning hikes.
+For a less crowded place to hike in Glacier, any trail departing from the northwest North Fork and Bowman Lake area of the park offers remote surroundings and equally stunning hikes.
 It's also a popular starting point for backcountry hiking.